<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Most vinyl liner pools cost at least $10,000 less than similar fiberglass or concrete pools.

-On top of the initial and lifetime costs, you’ll need to read your whole liner warranty.
-The warranty often includes fine print that makes a repair ugly:
+On top of the initial and lifetime costs, you’ll need to read your whole liner manufacturer’s warranty.
+The warranty often includes fine print that could make things challenging or costly:

-• The warranty only covers the seams of the liner, where the sections of material are fused together.
+• The warranty may only cover the seams of the liner, where the sections of material are fused together.

-• The warranty does not cover any labor, water, or other expenses.
+• The warranty may not cover any labor, water, or other expenses.

 Conclusion

-Vinyl liner pools are cheaper upfront and may be the better option if you’re on a budget and can avoid the long-term costs.
-Fiberglass is a bit more expensive initially but costs much less in the long run.
+Vinyl liner pools are cheaper upfront and may be the better option if you’re on a budget or fancy a major DIY* project.
+Fiberglass is a bit more expensive initially but costs less in the long run.
 Winner: Fiberglass

 Interior surface texture